tsahiduek/ai-on-eks/education/01-what/04-inference-libraries.md

 **Best For:**
 - Production deployments requiring maximum performance
-- Models running on NVIDIA A100/H100 GPUs
+- Models running on NVIDIA A100/H100 GPUs (optimized for these architectures with features like Transformer Engine support and FP8 precision)
 - Latency-sensitive applications

 ### Hugging Face Transformers